jond312/Bioinformatics-Scripts-from-Class/README.md

 # Bioinformatics-Scripts-from-Class

 Bioinformatics scripts that I have written for class assignments/projects.
+Currently has scripts from roughly my first year as a Bioinformatics MS Student at NYU.